zuhlke/engineering-posts/drafts/concept-micro-frontends-registry.md

 ignorePost: true
 ---

 This time I am not going to write about experiences I made in my daily life as an software architect and developer.
 But I will dump my brain about about something that currently flutters around in my head.
-This is more of a conceptual nature.
+This is more of conceptual nature.

 ## What's pinching me?

-So, what is the problem which makes me writing this article?
-In my current project we working with a [Self Contained System Architecture](https://scs-architecture.org/), short SCS, combined with a minimal [Micro Frontend](https://micro-frontends.org/) approach.
-We dynamically integrate web components from other SCS to keep the responsibility of rendering the data in the SCS which is responsible for the corresponding data.
-We call that *widgets*.
+So, what is the problem that makes me writing this article?
+In my current project we working with a [Self Contained System Architecture](https://scs-architecture.org/), short SCS.
+Combined with a minimal [Micro Frontend](https://micro-frontends.org/) approach.
+We dynamically integrate web components from other SCS to keep the responsibility of rendering the data in the SCS where the corresponding data belongs to.
+In the project, we generally are talking about *widgets*.

 ![Self Contained Systems with Widgets](https://cdn.hashnode.com/res/hashnode/image/upload/v1668429113017/1Yp5XUXPE.png?auto=compress)